vatsved/millertestbot/README.md

 These cookie values can be found after logging into Instagram on a web browser.
 In Chrome, visit `settings://cookies` and grab the Instagram cookies there.

-Next, go into config.json and change the appropriate values, which will be explained shortly.
+Next, go into keywords.json and change the appropriate values, which will be explained shortly.

-##configuration
+##keywords

-You can change what is used to summon the bot and what the bot replies by editing `config.json`:
+You can change what is used to summon the bot and what the bot replies by editing "keywords.json":

     {
       "keyword": "ayy lmao",
       "response": "dank meme tbh fam"
     }

 Note that the bot will only take and send back the first query/response if a user's comment includes multiple keywords.
-For example, if a user comments "@millertestbot keyword1 keyword2" and the config.json looks like this:
+For example, if a user comments "@millertestbot keyword1 keyword2" and "keywords.json" looks like this:

     {
       "keyword": "keyword1",